 - Publisher: Has the right to create and modify agendas for review by an owner or a system administrator; they can publish and unpublish items but not publish and unpublish agendas.

 - Owner: Has full rights to their group’s agenda categories, but the Owner and System Administrator are the only permission levels that can publish a completed agenda to the front side of your site; the Owner has the right to override any work rules that have been created for that agenda category.

 - System Administrator: Has rights over all modules and content on the site.

 Why it is Different

 In some states, it is legally required that only certain staff positions are able to publish an agenda for a municipality board or commission.
-Due to the diverse client base that CivicPlus hosts, we have clients with different government structures in many different states and counties that utilize this system.
+Due to the diverse customer base that CivicPlus hosts, we have customers with different government structures in many different states and counties that utilize this system.
 In order to provide a system that can abide by each community's local law and to provide ease of use in this system, CivicPlus has built a workflow into the Agenda Center Module.